tverona1/QuestAppLauncher/README.md

 - Assets/Scenes/QuestAppLauncher.unity: The main scene
 - Assets/Plugins/Android: Android-specific implementation to retrieve installed apps etc, written in Java
 - Assets/Scripts: Main set of C# scripts for grid population, scroll handling etc.

+## Credits
+A huge thank you to fecheva [https://github.com/fecheva] for creating / maintaining the app names & icon packs!

+Also thank you to noxx for creating the app's icon!